STRENGTH AND POWER TESTING (DYNAMOMETRY)

 To achieve some potential for acceptable reliability, it is suggested that:

 However, isoinertial movements also bear little resemblance to sporting activities.
 They are usually performed relatively slowly and are trained by a low number of repetitions.
 This nonspecific measure and training mode is questionable for its relevance and transfer value to actual sporting movements.
 Some argue that the dynamic accelerative motion associated with these tests more closely approximates movements in many sports.
 Those who argue against this form of assessment emphasize the potential for athlete injury and poor reliability and objectivity due to intertrial, interathlete, and interlaboratory variations.
-Much of the gains in these forms of tests results from learning to do the movements of the tests rather than reflecting training effects from sporting participation.
+Much of the gains in these forms of tests result from learning to do the test movements rather than reflecting training effects from participation.

 With all forms of dynamometry, there are weaknesses that often make results unreliable and therefore, unrelated to sporting pursuits.
 Poor generalization, particularly in light of strong support for the specificity of training effect, is further compounded by non-standardized and poorly constructed testing protocols.
-The validity, reliability, and objectivity of strength and power testing procedures has to be established before any credence can be placed in results so that better coaching decisions can be made.
+The validity, reliability, and objectivity of strength and power testing procedures has to be established before any credence can be placed in results.

 Implications.
 Practical situations often determine the limits of testing and training.
 Assessments quite often are restricted to available equipment, whether or not the modality of testing is appropriate for a sport.
 When this situation exists, a coach or athlete should ask for objective verification of claims of benefit before participating in testing or training.
 Given the state of scientific knowledge and demonstrations in this field, it would be more prudent for a coach to graciously refuse to accept assistance from "strength and power trainers" if no substantiating evidence can be provided.